 On WhatsApp, we've created some basic controls that you can adjust as you see fit to help you stay safe.

-Adjust your privacy settings to control who sees your information.
-You can set your last seen, profile photo, or status to the following options:
+You can adjust your privacy settings to control who sees your information.
+You can set your last seen and online, profile photo, about, or status to the following options: